privacyguides/privacyguides.org/docs/android.en.md

     This problem is solved when you install a custom operating system such as CalyxOS or DivestOS and trust the developer's signing keys rather than the stock system's.
 To reiterate, **you must install a custom operating system with custom boot keys to use Fairphone devices in a secure manner.**

 CalyxOS has [experimental support](https://calyxos.org/news/2022/04/01/fairphone4-oneplus8t-oneplus9-test-builds/) for the **Fairphone 4**.
 DivestOS has builds available for the **Fairphone 3**.

+While Fairphone markets their devices as receiving 6 years of support, the SOC (Qualcomm Snapdragon 750G on the Fairphone 4) has a considerably sooner EOL date.
+This means that firmware security updates from Qualcomm for the Fairphone 4 will end in September 2023, regardless of whether Fairphone continues to release software security updates.

 ## General Apps